bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/vault-getting-started-guide.md

 ### User access for managing Vault secret resources

-User Access is controlled through a combination of RedHat Single-Sign On (KeyCloak) and automation integrated with the [Platform Services Registry](https://registry.developer.gov.bc.ca/).
+User Access is controlled through a combination of Red Hat Single-Sign On (KeyCloak) and automation integrated with the [Platform Services Registry](https://registry.developer.gov.bc.ca/).

-For each Openshift Project Set ($LICENSE_PLATE-dev/test/prod/tools - eg: abc123-dev, abc123-test, abc123-prod, abc123-tools), up to two Technical Contacts would be grant access to Vault due to license limitation.
+For each OpenShift Project Set ($LICENSE_PLATE-dev/test/prod/tools - eg: abc123-dev, abc123-test, abc123-prod, abc123-tools), up to two technical contacts would be grant access to Vault due to license limitation.
 These technical contacts will be given write access to the Mount Points set up by the registry.

 #### Log in to Vault UI